 Uh oh.
-Of all the mistakes to make when moving your site from insecure HTTP to totally safe HTTPS, forgetting to upload your disavow file is one of the biggest.
+Of all the mistakes to make when moving your site from insecure HTTP to safe HTTPS, forgetting to upload your disavow file is one of the biggest.

 We at SEO Inc. have inspected hundreds, if not thousands of backlink profiles over the years.
 We’ve seen mistakes for just about every problem under the sun.
 But what is it about the disavow file that makes it so easy to get lost in the HTTP-to-HTTPS shuffle?

-How big a deal is it — really?
+How big is a deal it — really?

 Forgetting to upload your disavow file is astounding to us because of how important it is to your website’s success.

 Your disavow file is a critical part of link detox.
 Detoxifying your link profile rids your site of unwanted links — spammy, artificial, or low quality.
-It’s a painstaking process, and one we have performed hundreds of times, removing 21 manual penalties and countless algorithmic penalties.
+It’s a painstaking process, and one we have performed hundreds of times, removing 21 manual penalties and many algorithmic penalties.
 Clients who have benefited from our link detox services have seen their rankings return.

 Ultimately, that’s what a link detox is designed to do: restore your rankings.
 Think about it — you get a bunch of crummy links pointing at your site, and Google slaps you with a penalty.
-Obviously, you don’t want your site to be associated with a bunch of spam, so you start thinking about disavowing them.
+You don’t want your site to be associated with a bunch of spam, so you start thinking about disavowing them.

 But if you don’t add your disavow file to your shiny new HTTPS site in Google Search Console, there is no layer of protection between you and all those crummy links you had already disavowed.
 All of the linking signals, both good and bad, will eventually transfer over to the HTTPS site.